artur0sky/i18n-bakery/packages/react/README.md

 # ⚛️ @i18n-bakery/react

-> _"Fresh React bindings, straight from the oven.
-Serve your translations with hooks and providers."_
+> **"The React Waiter"** - _Delivers freshly baked translations right to your React components' table.
+Impeccable service with hooks and context._

 React integration for **i18n-bakery** - bringing the power of type-safe, auto-baking translations to your React applications.
 Built with modern React patterns (hooks, context) and designed for both simplicity and performance.